 Donations were the stepping stones to building the collection in the first year – without them the collection may have faced a challenging time to establish its reputation and credibility!

 In 1973, the AFA received an unprecedented donation of 18 drawings by illustrious Group of Seven artist A.Y.
 Jackson.
 Jackson spent time in Alberta documenting the landscape while visiting his cousin in the Lethbridge area.

 A.Y.
-Jackson, Rolling Landscape with Ranch 1940, pencil on paper
+Jackson, Rolling Landscape with Ranch, 1940, pencil on paper

 A.Y.
-Jackson, Northland Tapestry 1950, oil on board
+Jackson, Northland Tapestry, 1950, oil on board

-Arthur Lismer, High Glacier c.
+Arthur Lismer, High Glacier, c.
 1926-1928, oil on board

-Emily Carr, Market by the Sea, Brittany 1911, watercolour on paper
+Emily Carr, Market by the Sea, Brittany, 1911, watercolour on paper

-Major donations from Calgary based artists Jim and Marion Nicoll, during their days of productivity, and from their estate increased the holdings by over 400 artworks.
-They were instrumental in the development of the Alberta art scene and influenced and mentored numerous artists who became key players in the province.
+Major donations from Calgary based artists James (Jim) and Marion Nicoll, during their days of productivity, and from their estate, increased the holdings by more than 400 artworks.
+They were considered instrumental in the development of the Alberta art scene, and influenced and mentored numerous artists who became key players in the province.